Seirdy/seirdy.one/content/posts/website-best-practices.md

 5. Test with a screen reader.
 6. Test keyboard navigability with the <kbd>TAB</kbd> key.
 Even without specifying tab indexes, tab selection should follow a logical order if you keep the layout simple.
 7. Test in textual browsers: lynx, links, w3m, ELinks, edbrowse, EWW, Netrik, etc.
-8. Read the (prettified/indented) HTML source itself and parse it with your brain.
+8. Read the (prettified and indented) HTML source itself and parse it with your brain.
 See if anything seems illogical or unnecessary.
 Imagine giving someone a printout of your page's `<body>` along with a whiteboard.
 If they have a basic knowledge of HTML tags, would they be able to draw something resembling your website?
 9. Test in an online website translator tool.
 10. Test on something ridiculous: try your old e-reader's embedded browser, combine an HTML-to-EPUB converter and an EPUB-to-PDF converter, or stack multiple article-extraction utilities on top of each other.
 Be creative and enjoy breaking your site.
 When something breaks, examine the breakage and see if you can fix it by simplifying your page.
 11. Build a time machine.
 Travel decades--or perhaps centuries--into the future.
 Keep going forward until the WWW is breathing its last breath.
 Test your site on future browsers.
 Figuring out how to transfer your files onto their computers might take some time, but you have a time machine so that shouldn't be too hard.
 When you finish, go back in time to [meet Benjamin Franklin](https://xkcd.com/567/).